Who's running for president in 2020? Growing field of candidates join race for Democratic nod

 She said she doesn’t regret the trip and considers it important to meet with adversaries if “you are serious about pursuing peace.”
 She also noted that the 2003 invasion of Iraq was based on faulty intelligence and said that she wanted to understand the evidence of the Syria attack.

-Fox News' Madeleine Rivera, Alex Pappas, Lukas Mikelionis and The Associated Press contributed to this report.
+Fox News' Adam Shaw, Kaitlyn Schallhorn, Madeleine Rivera, Alex Pappas, Lukas Mikelionis and The Associated Press contributed to this report.